NRees-Anaconda/bird-knight/docs/source/index.rst

 Armament
 --------
-The :doc:`birds arsneal <bird-arsenal>` grows, the cats days are numbered.
+:doc:`Take up the call! <bird-arsenal>` The arsenal grows, the cats days are numbered.

 Contents
 --------